Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-a-category.md

 ## Categories

 Categories are how shops are organised.
 Items are sold / bought in categories, they're the actual 'shop' part.
-In the [[how-to-make-a-shop|How to make a Shop]] section, you will have seen how shops can either be a portal to a bunch of categories, or alternatively just directly link to a category.
+In the [How to make a Shop](https://plugins.auxilor.io/ecoshop/how-to-make-a-shop) section, you will have seen how shops can either be a portal to a bunch of categories, or alternatively just directly link to a category.

 ## Default config
 The default configs can be found [here](https://github.com/Auxilor/EcoShop/blob/main/eco-core/core-plugin/src/main/resources/categories).